Paul Manafort has a new legal headache. A Russian oligarch is suing him.

 A company controlled and funded by Russian oligarch Oleg Deripaska has sued former Trump campaign chairman Paul Manafort and his business partner Rick Gates for more than $25 million in damages over a failed business deal, court records show.

-Although Deripaska and the Americans have been in a long-running business dispute, the new suit uses Manafort and Gates' recent indictment in Special Counsel Robert Mueller's investgation against them — citing it as proof of their fraudulent practices.
+Although Deripaska and the Americans have been in a long-running business dispute, the new suit uses Manafort and Gates' recent indictment in special counsel Robert Mueller's investigation against them — citing it as proof of their fraudulent practices.

 Deripaska’s company says Manafort and Gates — who are charged with conspiracy and money laundering in the federal case — bilked his company by taking $1.1 million in capital and paying it to themselves.